AdguardTeam/Scriptlets/wiki/about-scriptlets.md

 Closes the browser tab immediately.

 > `window.close()` usage is restricted in Chrome.
-In this case tab will only be closed if using AdGuard browser extension.
+In this case tab will only be closed when using AdGuard browser extension.

 **Syntax**
 ```